lohani2280/mdanalysis/MDAnalysis-0.11-unifying-release-user-guide.md

 #### AtomGroup information moved to properties

 Information about the Atoms contained within an AtomGroup is now available as a property rather than a method.
+This covers the following properties: indices, masses, charges, names, types, radii, resids, resnames, resnums, segids, altLocs and serials.
 In general this means that many methods now don't require the redundant "()" following them

 ```python
 import MDAnalysis